morleym/furtive-handbook/docs/format-combinations.md

 By doing so, they provide plenty of matches to all competitors, and deliver an exciting finish on broadcast, all in a timely manner.

 But you'll also see invitational tournaments utilize Swiss-to-elim formats.
-The [2017 ELEAGUE Major](http://static.hltv.org/images/galleries/1693-full/1483656015.2685.jpeg) (source: HLTV) used record-threshold Swiss -> Single-Elim format where teams who won 3 matches advanced to the final bracket and teams who lost 3 matches were eliminated.
+The [2017 ELEAGUE Major](http://static.hltv.org/images/galleries/1693-full/1483656015.2685.jpeg) (source: HLTV) used a record-threshold Swiss -> Single-Elim format where teams who won 3 matches advanced to the final bracket and teams who lost 3 matches were eliminated.

 ### Other Miscellaneous Examples